wikknes/EntangleDE/EntangleDE_Technical_Documentation.md

 - `--no-classical`: Skip classical benchmark (flag)
 - `--top-n`: Number of top genes to compare (default: 20)

+#### 8.3.2 Trajectory Analysis Parameters

+- `--run-trajectory`: Enable trajectory analysis (flag)
+- `--quantum-backend`: Quantum backend to use ('qiskit', 'dwave', or 'classical', default: 'qiskit')
+- `--n-clusters`: Number of clusters for trajectory analysis (default: auto-determined)
+- `--branch-detection`: Enable branch detection (flag)
+- `--trajectory-metrics`: Calculate trajectory quality metrics (flag)
+- `--trajectory-output`: Separate output directory for trajectory results (default: 'trajectory_output')

 These parameters allow customization of the analysis for different experimental designs and research questions.
+The trajectory analysis functionality can be enabled with a simple flag, with reasonable defaults for most parameters.

 ## 9. Benchmarking and Performance Evaluation